Carbon-Plated Shoes Cut In Half, Explained and Lab-Tested

 When it comes to stiffness, we do 2 types of tests.
 To assess torsional rigidity, we twist them and assign a 1-5 rating, where 5 is the most rigid.

-When testing the stiffness, we clamp the forefoot to the table and then bend the shoe to 90 degrees using a digital force gauge.
-The lower the number on the gauge, the more flexible the shoe is!
+When testing the stiffness, we lock the forefoot in place, adjust for the forefoot rocker, and then bend the shoe to 30 degrees.
+The lower the number on the display, the more flexible the shoe is!

 This means we need less force to bend it, making the shoe more flexible.